linroger/FinanceCompendium/III. Markets and Institutions/Encyclopedia of Financial Models/Volume III/Mortgage-Backed Securities Analysis and Valuation/Valuing Mortgage-Backed and Asset-Backed Securities.md

 # ZERO-VOLATILITY SPREAD

 The proper procedure to compare ABS and MBS to a Treasury is to compare it to a portfolio of Treasury securities that have the same cash flow.
 The value of the security is then equal to the present value of all of the cash flows.
-The secu rity's value, assuming the cash flows are default free, will equal the present value of the replicating portfolio of Treasury securities.
+The security's value, assuming the cash flows are default free, will equal the present value of the replicating portfolio of Treasury securities.
 In turn, these cash flows are valued at the Treasury spot rates.

 The zero-volatility spread is a measure of the spread that the investor would realize over the entire Treasury spot rate curve if the non-Treasury security being analyzed is held to maturity.
 It is not a spread off one point on the Treasury yield curve, as is the nominal spread.
 The zero-volatility spread (also called the Z-spread and the static spread) is the spread that will make the present value of the cash flows from the non-Treasury security when discounted at the Treasury spot rate plus the spread equal to the market price plus accrued interest of the non-Treasury security.
 A trial-and-error procedure (or search algorithm) is required to determine the zero-volatility spread.